The Duke Is Tops: Music

 The movie features singer Lena Horne and the Cats and the Fiddle singing group.
-Horne as Ethel sings the Harvey Brooks & Ben Ellison composition "I Know You Remember", with lyrics apropos of the film, "You & I have made a small beginning..."
+Horne as Ethel sings the Harvey Brooks & Ben Ellison composition "I Know You Remember", with lyrics apropos of the film, "You and I have made a small beginning..."
 Horne also sings "Don't Let Our Love Song Turn Me Blue", with a lyric that foreshadows one of her future great roles: "True love will guide us through stormy weather"; and she reprises "I Know You Remember".
 The Cats & the Fiddle sing "Killin' Jive."